lurchmath/lde/docs/api-structures.md

 Insertion events are fired immediately before/after the `Structure` is added as a child under a new parent.
 Removal events are fired immediately before/after the `Structure` is removed from an existing parent.
-Change events are fired immediately before/after an external attribute of the `Structure` instance changes.
+Change events are fired immediately before/after an attribute of the `Structure` instance changes.

 Example: